The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 The Inter-Departmental Business Register (IDBR) was developed in 1995 to replace the Value Added Tax (VAT)-based register of the Central Statistical Office and Pay As You Earn (PAYE)-based register of the employment departments.
 See Review of the Inter-Departmental Business Register (PDF, 745KB) for more details.

 The register holds business information such as names, addresses, Standard Industrial Classification (SIC), employment, turnover, ownership, and legal status.
-Such information is drawn from different sources including HMRC VAT and PAYE schemes, Companies House data, Dunn and Bradstreet, and Office for National Statistics (ONS) surveys.
-A firm presents on the IDBR as different business units.
+A firm can be present on the IDBR as different business units.

 The first type of business units is called statistical units, which consist of: